artryazanov/shorts-maker/README.md

 3. Generated clips are written to the `generated/` directory.

+During processing, the log shows an action score for each combined scene and the final list sorted by that score.
+The top scenes (by action intensity) are rendered first, up to `SCENE_LIMIT` per source video.

 Environment variables from a `.env` file will be loaded automatically if present.

+## How it works

+- Detect scenes with `scenedetect` and merge adjacent short scenes to reach a reasonable duration.
+- Compute an audio action profile with `librosa` directly from the video file:
+  - RMS loudness and spectral flux are normalized and smoothed.
+  - A combined score (0.6·RMS + 0.4·flux) is calculated per audio frame.
+- For each scene, compute the average of this score over the scene (`scene_action_score`).
+- Sort scenes by this average score (descending) and pick the top ones.
+- Crop to the target aspect ratio; if needed, compose over a blurred background.
+- Render clips with retry logic for resilience.

 ### Configuration